 No, it is not a steroid, but it’s often mistaken for one due to the fact that it’s so commonly taken with (and in the athletic world, tested for) along with anabolic steroids.

 According to the Drug Enforcement Administration (DEA), HGH is most commonly abused by athletes, bodybuilders and aging adults.
+Trade names include Genotropin®, Humatrope®, Norditropin®, Nutropin®, Saizen® and Serostim®.
 The World Anti-Doping Agency and the International Olympic Committee consider HGH a performance-enhancing drug that athletes are forbidden to use.

 What does growth hormone do in adults?

-Human growth hormone has a positive impact on adult men by enhancing exercise capacity and muscle mass.
-This is why HGH bodybuilding and sports usage is so common, but before you start looking for HGH for sale, we’re going to talk about natural ways to enhance this vital growth hormone later.
+Human growth hormone for men has a positive impact by enhancing exercise capacity and muscle mass.
+This is why HGH bodybuilding and sports usage is so common, but instead of looking for HGH for sale, we’re going to talk about natural ways to enhance this vital growth hormone later.

 Men are likely to feel the first signs of aging and HGH decrease after age 35, such as loss of libido, weakness, baldness and memory loss.

-Men who are treated with HGH have bene shown to experience a reduction of fat, skin tightening, hair becoming healthier and thicker, and correction of erectile dysfunction.
+Men who are treated with HGH have been shown to experience a reduction of fat, skin tightening, hair becoming healthier and thicker, and correction of erectile dysfunction.

-Ready for another one of the many interesting human growth hormone facts?
-In women, human growth hormone levels start to decline in their early 20s, and signs of HGH deficiency include dry skin, thinning hair, greater belly fat and the development of wrinkles.
+In women, human growth hormone levels start to decline in their 30s (as part of perimenopause), and may progressively decline approximately 15 percent for every decade of adult life.
+Signs of HGH deficiency include dry skin, thinning hair, greater belly fat and the development of wrinkles.

 Adequate HGH levels help women improve an appropriate body-fat ratio and elasticity in skin.
 Risk of osteoporosis is reduced when HGH levels in women are balanced.

-Intramuscular HGH injections can help normalize sleep patterns, improve skin elasticity, help lose excess fat and enhance the immune system.
+Intramuscular HGH injections may help normalize sleep patterns, improve skin elasticity, help lose excess fat and enhance the immune system.